 |

-if a BRL file ends with line or page breaks, they will not be printed.
+If a BRL file ends with line or page breaks, these are no longer

-This prevents unnecessary blank pages from being printed at the end
+printed out.
+This prevents unnecessary blank pages from being produced

 |